nitinkhatri749/ML-Practice/README.md

 ## 3) Multiple Linear Regresion
+Suppose we have data of 50 Startups which include- R&D Spend, Administration,	Marketing Spend, State,	Profit.
+We have to analyse the data and figure out If we want to invest in one of the startup then which startup should we be funding so that we get good returns and which one of the above features contribute maximum into profit.

 We want to build a model to see if there is some linear dependencies between all these variables.<br/>
 Before we get started we should have knowledge about P-value.

+Before starting, we should have knowledge of the following topics.-

 * P- value -
 P value is a statistical measure that helps us determine whether or not their hypotheses are correct.<br/>